 More Effective Mammography Through Artificial Intelligence and 3D Imaging

-“The detection of cancer has greatly improved in the last ten years, first with the introduction of 3D mammography, which improved the sensitivity for detection of cancer, and now with the introduction of artificial intelligence, or AI, technology,” said Anthony Antonoplos, MD, Radiologist with TriHealth.
+“The detection of cancer has greatly improved in the last ten years, first with the introduction of 3D mammography, which improved the sensitivity for detection of cancer, and now with the introduction of AI technology,” said Anthony Antonoplos, MD, Radiologist with TriHealth.
 “In the past, during standard breast mammography, only two images of each breast, four images total, were used for review.
 3D tomosynthesis allows the number of images captured during a standard mammogram to get as high as 250 to 300 images.”
 With this dramatic increase in the number of images collected, the complexity and challenge in interpreting results has also grown.

 Profound AI technology, first approved by the FDA in 2018, is a new tool allowing for a deeper dive into the expansive results provided through 3D mammograms.
 “Each image captured by a 3D scan is important because a questionable finding may only appear on one or two of the images,” Dr. Antonoplos explained.
 “AI technology, in this case, works as a computer performing cognitive functions that a human would have done – it’s assisting the radiologist in reading and interpreting the images.”
 The computer works by placing a mark any place, on any image, for which there is a concern for a finding, assisting the individual reading a scan in quickly identifying where further attention may be needed.
 AI identifies suspicious results through a combination of tactics, including access to a library of previous 3D images where it can see patterns with a cancerous outcome, in addition to the technology’s cognitive ability.
 It learns as it reads and combines what it sees with previous patterns to formulate a red flag.